tejgokani/TryMint/README.md

 ## Overview

 TRYMINT is a security-focused platform that enables users to **simulate**, **review**, and **approve** command executions before they are actually run on their local machines.
-The system provides a safe sandbox environment where commands are first simulated, then reviewed for approval, and only executed after explicit user consent.
+The system provides a safe sandbox environment where commands are first simulated, then reviewed for approval, and only executed after explicit user consent

 ## Architecture